taoshidev/proprietary-trading-network/README.md

 an analysis on every order received.
 If a miner is detected to be plagiarising off another miner, they will be eliminated from the network.
 The information on plagiarising miners is held in `validation/miner_copying.json`.

-When a miner is eliminated due to xceeding drawdown limits, or being caught plagiarising they will end up in the `validation/eliminations.json` file.
+When a miner is eliminated due to exceeding drawdown limits, or being caught plagiarising they will end up in the `validation/eliminations.json` file.

 ## Running a Validator